El Templete, A Tribute to the Foudation of the Havana City

 The Cajigal Column in front of the Templete

-Inside the enclosure you can also find a buste of Adelantado Don Hernando de Soto, the first governor of Havana city.
+Inside the enclosure, you can also find a buste of Adelantado Don Hernando de Soto, the first governor of Havana city.
 Inside the limits of the Templete there is also a buste of Christopher Colomb, the discover of Cuba.
 And finally, in this same enclosure there is a tree, a ceiba, the only living element of a Cuban monument.
-According to the history, the first ceiba in the Templete was pulled of by a hurricane.
+According to the history, the first ceiba in the Templete was pulled off by a hurricane.
 The second one dried and, today, there is a third exemplary.
-This tree has a simbolic importance in the history of the monument because the Templete involves one of the most famous traditions of Cuba: each November 15, the day before the foundation of the city, thousant of people go to that place, they turn around the ceiba, they lauch a coin and they ask for bliss and luck.
+This tree has a simbolic importance in the history of the monument because the Templete involves one of the most famous traditions of Cuba: each November 15, the day before the foundation of the city, thousand of people go to that place, they turn around the ceiba, they lauch a coin and they ask for bliss and luck.

 The November 15 ceremony